for Veterans and the Public

-- Help others who are in the same situation, such as by volunteering at an HIV/AIDS service organization.
+- Help others who are in the same situation, such as by volunteering at an HIV service organization.
 This may empower you and lessen your feelings of fear.

-If you are HIV positive, you and your loved ones may have to deal with more stress than usual.
+If you have HIV, you and your loved ones may have to deal with more stress than usual.
 Stress is unique and personal to each of us.
 When stress does occur, it is important to recognize and deal with it.
 Some ways to handle stress are discussed below.
 As you gain more understanding about how stress affects you, you will come up with your own ideas for coping with stress.

 - Try physical activity.
 When you are nervous, angry, or upset, try exercise or some other kind of physical activity.
 Walking, yoga, and gardening are just some of the activities you might try to release your tension.